BenediktSeidl/fpesa/docs/overview.rst

   the response. rabbitmq does not natively support request response model, but it can be easily emulated as shown in the `RPC Tutorial`_.
 The restmapper uses the same principles.
 Therefore a exchange ``RPC`` is created.
-The restmapper creates a randomly named queue and attaches it to this exchange.
+The restmapper creates a randomly named queue and attaches itself to this exchange.
   When putting the message into the exchange ``/messages/:GET`` the restmapper specifies the routing key the worker has to use when answering to this request.
-The restmapper waits until the answer is provided in his queue ans responses the http request with this message.
+The restmapper waits until the answer is provided in his queue and responses the http request with this message.
 * **messages_get** connects to the queue name ``/messages/:GET`` that is connected to the exchange ``/messages/:GET``.
 If a message arrives it sends it